 Watching someone you love receive a cancer diagnosis is a devastating experience.
-When a close family member or friend is battling cancer, the emotional stress on the caregiver can be equal to what the patient is experiencing.
+When a close family member or friend is battling cancer, the emotional stress on the caregiver can be nearly equal to what the patient is experiencing.
 Most caregivers place their own needs on hold in order to put all their energy into making sure their loved one is getting what they need.
 What many do not realize is their own battle to cope with this difficult journey.

 Early detection can save your life.
 Find information on cancer screenings and learn more about which screenings you may need.

 Caring for someone who is sick can be quite demanding.
 Even if your intentions are pure, you may at times find yourself overwhelmed by the responsibilities you now share and your duty to your loved one.
 The caregiver paradox is that in order to take care of others, you have to look after yourself.

 Here are the strategies I recommend to the caregivers of my patients.

 Take care of your physical health.
 As much as possible, remember to rest, recharge and focus on your own well-being.
 It may seem selfish to exercise or go out of your way to maintain a healthy diet, but these are small things you can do for yourself that will help you be a better caregiver in the long run.

 Share your thoughts and emotions.
 It's important to communicate as honestly and openly as you can with your loved one.
 Many caregivers are afraid to show sadness or grief, but these are normal human emotions!
 While it is good to project confidence and optimism, it is also okay to be transparent with how you are coping.

 Socialize with others.
 As the caretaker, you are under a tremendous amount of pressure and need a support system as well.
 It’s important to maintain your identity and relationships throughout your loved one’s treatment and recovery process.
 Spending time with friends and family will provide you with a sense of support and community along the way.